heavyblotto/memorativa/docs/memorativa-design.md

 A mythologically / symbolically themed AI/RAG (Retrieval-Augmented Generation) model could process and categorize inputs (e.g., images, titles, descriptions) by leveraging multi-modal analysis and symbolic pattern recognition.
 Conceptual analysis could then be added to the RAG model as a way of human feedback tuning and model refinement.
 This feedback-driven input-to-RAG process can be driven by the game mechanics of Memorativa.

 The goal of the Memorativa system is to use a small set of conceptual vectors that use a culturally encoded symbolic dictionary already embedded in English language LLM training data sets.
 These sets can be efficiently extended with the use of (RAG) systems to incorporate mythological / symbolic reference libraries.

+Research across linguistics, cultural studies, and cognitive science demonstrates that mythology is deeply embedded within language at multiple levels.
+At the lexical level, numerous words and idioms in languages like English directly originate from mythological figures and narratives, as evidenced by etymological studies and dictionaries[18].
+Furthermore, mythological narratives serve as rich sources for metaphors and conceptual idioms that permeate everyday language[19], indicating that mythological frameworks contribute to the very fabric of word formation and semantic expression.

+Beyond vocabulary, mythological concepts and archetypes appear to influence broader conceptual structures within language.
+Cultural linguistics and cognitive anthropology highlight how cultural frameworks, including mythology, shape fundamental conceptual categories and semantic organization[20].
+While debated, Jungian perspectives suggest that archetypal patterns from mythology may even resonate within the collective unconscious, manifesting as recurring themes and symbols in linguistic patterns and narrative structures across cultures[21].

+Finally, narrative studies and discourse analysis reveal that mythological narratives provide underlying structures for storytelling and communication in general.
+Recurring narrative patterns identified in mythology, such as the hero's journey[22] or Propp's morphology of folktales[24], are found to be pervasive in diverse forms of discourse, suggesting that mythological storytelling traditions have profoundly shaped the way humans structure and understand narratives within language.
+Collectively, these findings underscore the pervasive and multifaceted influence of mythology on the development and structure of language.

 By focusing on the efficient encoding of the conceptual categorization of percepts, Memorativa seeks to solve for the problem of perpendicular angular relationships in vector space conceptual analysis.

 Memorativa could be used by humans to help visualize and extend concepts and conceptual thinking, while machines could use Memorativa to better and more efficiently infer and conceptualize input.